-Groups of experts and working parties under the EDQM
+Groups of experts- and working parties under the EDQM

 The work in the expert groups and working parties

-There are 21 groups of experts and 39 working parties under the European Pharmacopoeia (Ph.
+There are 21 groups of experts and 41 working parties under the European Pharmacopoeia (Ph.
 Eur.).
 Their members are various national independent scientific experts and ad hoc specialists from national authorities (including official medicines control laboratories, licensing authorities and inspectors), the private sector (pharmaceutical, chemical or biological industries), universities and other research institutions.
 In addition to the members, a secretary from EDQM and representatives from the EDQM’s laboratory also participate.
 The groups and parties work with the elaboration and revision of the texts and monographs for the Ph.
 Eur.
 The groups of experts cover the general scientific aspects relevant for controlling the quality of medicines and the raw materials used.
 Many of the groups of experts therefore work with development and modernisation of analytical methods for quality control of medicines and raw materials.

 Whereas the groups of experts are permanent, the working parties are appointed for a defined period to work in-depth with specific aspects or subjects related to the areas covered by the groups of experts.
 The contributions from the many groups of experts and working parties and the involvement of national experts are essential to the continued elaboration and revision of the Ph.
 Eur.

 The amount of time to allocate for the expert work very much depends on the group of experts or working party being joined.
 The most active groups of experts usually hold 3 annual meetings of 1,5 days.
-The work volume in between meetings depends on the level of commitment to the group’s work.
+The workload in between meetings depends on the level of commitment to the group’s work.
 Expect to allocate time corresponding to at least 2 weeks’ work every year.

-The 21 groups of experts and 39 working parties cover the following areas:
+The 21 groups of experts and 41 working parties cover the following areas:

 Group of Experts 1: Microbiology